At-Home Testosterone Test

 Testosterone is a critical hormone in men’s health, influencing energy, body composition, bone density, cognition, mood, libido, sleep quality, and overall vitality.
 Because it plays a role in so many systems at once, even gradual shifts can affect how you feel, recover, and perform over time.

 Testosterone levels typically peak during adolescence and early adulthood, then gradually decline with age for many men.
 Research suggests levels decrease on average by about 1 to 2 percent per year after age 30.
-For most adult men, total testosterone levels generally fall within a range of approximately 300 to 1000 ng/dL, though “normal” can vary based on age, health status, or other factors.
-Levels below 300 ng/dL are often classified as hypogonadal, which refers to clinically low testosterone and may be associated with symptoms such as fatigue, reduced muscle mass, lower libido, and decreased overall vitality.
+Declining testosterone levels may be associated with symptoms such as fatigue, reduced muscle mass, lower libido, and decreased overall vitality for some men.

 Limitations of Traditional Testing

-Despite natural variability, most testosterone testing is built around infrequent lab measurements.
-Getting tested through a lab often requires appointments, waiting rooms, time off work, and higher costs.
+Despite natural variability, many individuals measure their testosterone levels only occasionally.
+If testing requires travel, shipment logistics, or higher costs, it's often less convenient to perform regularly.
 As a result, many men only test a few times per year, if at all.
-This frequency makes it difficult to observe real trends or understand how lifestyle changes may be influencing hormone levels over time
+With limited data points, it becomes difficult to observe trends or understand how lifestyle changes may be influencing hormone levels over time.

 CaDI: Better Hormone Insights